 This section considers assessment and feedback from a course design perspective.
+The pages in the Course Design section introduce the other aspects of the assessment and feedback strategy.
+They make it clear how the assessment strategy works holistically.
 This helps Programme and Course Leaders to design and co-ordinate an assessment and feedback strategy.

 In the Course Design pages you will find out about:

-A course-centred approach to the design of assessment and feedback ensures that the student’s assessment experience is optimised by having an overall conception of assessment.
+A course-centred approach to the design of assessment and feedback ensures that the student’s assessment experience is optimised by having an overall conception of how they are assessed across their course.
 Such an approach finds, develops and promotes connections across and through levels to deliver course-focused learning outcomes.

 The University has adopted an online model where the student learning and assessment experience is enhanced through the appropriate use of technologies.
 The design with online in mind guidance has been produced to assist you in considering and exploring the varied range of technologies available to support assessment design during the course/module planning process.